TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Internationalization/XliffApi.rst

 Label Access in Fluid
 ---------------------

-In PHP, a typical call to fetch a string in the language selected by a user looks like this:
+In Fluid, a typical call to fetch a string in the language selected by a user looks like this:

 .. code-block:: html